OUT OF THIS DARKNESS

 I want to talk about Out Of This World.

-If you’ve ever spent five minutes in a room full of magicians, you’ll know that Out Of This World is even more favourable than a plastic thumb and silk handkerchief.
-I know that’s hard to believe but it’s true!
+Before I tell you all about Out Of This Darkness, it’s important to understand what Out Of This World is and why magicians worship it so much… If you’ve ever spent five minutes in a room full of magicians, you’ll know that Out Of This World is even more favourable than a plastic thumb and red silk handkerchief.

 In the original, a spectator manages to perfectly separate the red cards from the black cards, without ever seeing the faces.

-It’s amazing, it’s a miracle, it’s magic.
+It’s amazing, it’s a miracle, it’s magic!

 No it’s not… It’s mentalism in disguise!